 15. Chickens Have Hierarchies

-The term pecking order comes from chickens because they operate a very strict hierarchy- with those chickens and the top of the hierarchy laying down the rules to those chickens beneath them.
+The term pecking order comes from chickens because they operate a stringent hierarchy- with those chickens and the top of the hierarchy laying down the rules to those chickens beneath them.

 16. Chickens Love Playing